Skip to main content

 Molly Rush, CGA is currently an NACM Group Services Coordinator for both NACM Tampa and NACM Nashville.
 She holds bachelor’s degrees in both Psychological Sciences and Law and Society from Purdue University in West Lafayette, IN.
 Boiler Up!
 Molly is originally from Fort Wayne, Indiana.

-She oversees two national, and two local industry credit groups.
+She oversees 2 national, and 2 local industry credit groups.
 She best enjoys educating others on all types of NACM reports and services that are available.
 Outside of conducting group meetings on a regular basis, Molly lends a hand to assist with marketing and expanding her knowledge of the NACM affiliate relationships.

 George Schnupp, CCE, ALB, ALC